Open source vs. proprietary software in banking

 Buying a license is buying consumer rights

 Denis Stolyar is the Head of Sales at PST Labs.
-Every day he deals with banking and financial entities and organisations of different sizes and forms of property.
+Every day he deals with banking and financial entities and organizations of different sizes and forms of property.
 He tries to explain the peculiarities of proprietary software and why banks often choose licensed products.

-Open source and licenced software cannot be classified according to domain reference.
+Open source and licensed software cannot be classified according to domain reference.
 I think that large companies and organizations are inclined to use proprietary solutions.
 While small and medium enterprises (SMEs) prefer open source technologies.
 The same idea applies across banking, insurance, health, telecommunication organizations.

 Corporate business is more likely to purchase licensed software.
 It is often a question of reputation.
 It is more likely that a well-known vendor will be chosen, and a higher price will be paid.
 Reputation is everything.